Lins-Automation-Projects/Course-Catalog-Automation/README.md

 The **third** folder contains all of the previous teams work, which is all old files they worked with.
 May be useful if needed, but ignored and extracted important files from it.

+the **fourth** contains our parsing scripts and all the scripts we used to create the output CSV files for the University's Programs.
+Uses Jupyter Notebook here.

-The **fourth** folder contains all of the scripts we used throughout the project.
+The **fifth** folder contains all of the scripts we used throughout the project.

 ---